D4wnstar/aetherwisp/Material physics/Molecules/Molecule.md

 Compared to the study of [[atom|atoms]], the study of molecules is greatly complicated by the motion and interaction of the nuclei.
 Luckily however, much of this problem is lifted since the [[mass]] of the nuclei is considerably larger than that of the electrons, thus causing the nuclear states to be less significant overall.
 A ballpark estimate using the [[Frequency|angular frequencies]] of electron excitations $\omega_{e}$ and nuclear vibrations $\omega_{N}$ (more on this below) leads to a ratio $\omega_{N}/\omega_{e}\sim 10^{-3}\textendash10^{-5}$, several orders of magnitude less.
 This is the logical basis for the common framework in which much of molecular physics is developed: the [[Born-Oppenheimer approximation]].

 Moreover, not all electrons are bound to the nucleus with the same strength.
-Electrons in complete [[electron shell model|shells]] are bound to the nucleus much more strongly than electrons in the incomplete outermost shell, broadly speaking difference between $\sim 10\text{ eV}$ and $\sim 1\text{ eV}$.
+Electrons in complete [[electron shell model|shells]] are bound to the nucleus much more strongly than electrons in the incomplete outermost shell, broadly speaking a difference between $\sim 10\text{ eV}$ and $\sim 1\text{ eV}$.
 As such, only the outer electrons, the *valence* electrons, are assumed to take part in molecular bonding.

 Some nomenclature: molecular orbitals are generally abbreviated as **MO**, while atomic ones as **AO**.
 The highest-energy occupied molecular orbital is called **HOMO**, the lowest-energy unoccupied molecular orbital is called **LUMO** and a singly-occupied molecular orbital is called **SOMO**.
 The **excitation energy** of a molecule is given by the energy difference between LUMO and HOMO: $\Delta E\equiv E_{\text{LUMO}}-E_\text{HOMO}$.
 ### Symmetries in diatomic molecules